WORLDLY WEALTH VERSUS THE TRUE RICHES

 I have been reviewing Dan Irving’s fifteen video segments concerning some of today’s Christian preaching and teaching:

 To me, reviewing these videos has been like a descent into Hell.
 In fact, it affected me physically.
-I am the pastor of a small church, so what was taking place in the mega assemblings was not known to me.
+I am the pastor of a small church, so what was taking place in the large assemblings was not known to me.

 When I first became a Christian, while in the Marine Corps, I was discipled by some of the men who were followers of Dawson Trotman.
 They had one credo: “The whole Scripture is the unerring Word of God.
 Do exactly what it says and do not depart from it.”